Principles of Statistical Inference in Online Problems: Algorithms

-To begin with, we follow the same procedure as in Sections \ref{algo-las-zm} and \ref{algo-las} to write the estimator as where the shorthands, e.g., \(R_n^{(q,p+q,p)} = R_{n,q} -R_{n,p+q}/t_n^p\), are the full versions of those introduced in Section \ref{algo-las}; see Section \ref{algo-overview} for an overview of notations.
-The components are analogous to those in Propositions \ref{prop:lase-zm} and \ref{prop:lase} with the only difference in the new subscript \(p+q\).
+where the shorthand, e.g., $R_n^{(q,p+q,p)} = R_{n,q} -R_{n,p+q}/t_n^p$, is the full version of the one introduced in \cref{sec:algo-las}; see \cref{sec:algo-overview} for an overview of notation.
+The components are analogous to those in Propositions \ref{prop:lase-zm} and \ref{prop:lase} with the only difference in the new subscript $p+q$.
 We summarize the recursive formulas for the zero-mean components below.